Revolutionary Governing Council (Hungary)

-The Revolutionary Governing Council (also known as the Garbai government) was the leading body and principal executive organ of the Hungarian Soviet Republic, effectively its government.
-It functioned from March 21, 1919, to August 1, 1919, and was chaired by Sándor Garbai.
-As the government of the Soviet Republic, it was also known as the Soviet Government.
+The Revolutionary Governing Council (Forradalmi Kormányzótanács), also known as the Garbai government (Garbai-kormány) was the leading body and principal executive organ of the Hungarian Soviet Republic, effectively its government.
+It functioned from 21 March to 1 August 1919, and was chaired by Sándor Garbai.
+As the government of the Soviet Republic, it was also known as the Soviet Government (Tanácskormány).

 The members of the Governing Council were called people's commissars.
-Until April 3, 1919, the people's commissars had deputies, but afterward, most of the commissariats were jointly led by several equal-ranking people's commissars, making the Revolutionary Governing Council the largest government in Hungarian history: from April 7, 1919 to June 24, 1919, it had 35 members.
+Until 3 April 1919, the people's commissars had deputies, but afterward, most of the commissariats were jointly led by several equal-ranking people's commissars, making the Revolutionary Governing Council the largest government in Hungarian history: from 7 April 1919 to 24 June 1919, it had 35 members.

 Members

 The Revolutionary Governing Council initially had 15 members, grew to its largest size of 35 members, and had 13 members before its resignation.
 Most of the people's commissars were former Social Democratic politicians, while the rest were communists.
-The ruling party of the Soviet Republic was the Hungarian Socialist Party, formed from the merger of the Social Democratic Party of Hungary and the Communist Party of Hungary.
+The ruling party of the Soviet Republic was the Hungarian Socialist Party, formed from the merger of the Social Democratic Party of Hungary and the Hungarian Communist Party.

 Among the members of the Governing Council, Béla Kun had the most authority, surpassing Sándor Garbai, who held the official chairmanship throughout.